WOLF retro DESIGN REVIEW. 6th January 2018

 Yamaha paid a lot of attention to detail and customized their manual for the centennial.
 They did not just place the original DX7IIFD manual into a new cover.
 All the images of the machine accurately depict a longer 76-key synthesizer.

 WORD OF THE WOLF.

 This is more than just a limited special edition synthesizer, it is a work of art.
 We highly recommend this collectible to anyone interested in rare and unique vintage electronics whether or not you are a musician.
 If you can find one, be prepared to pay beyond what you hoped and it will still be well worth the investment.

 We also recommend finding the limited-edition vintage silver Ultimate apex stand to display it on.

 There is limited literature on the DX7C.
 Yamaha announced it in their After-Touch publication but there was no other pamphlet of brochure that we know of that was exclusive or specific to the DX7II Centennial.

-This image found on the internet courtesy of digital_studio_japan, is evidence of an original Yamaha case made specially to carry the DX centennial.(The LC-DX7IIC)
+For many years this image courtesy of digital_studio_japan, was evidence of an original Yamaha case made specially to carry the DX centennial.(The LC-DX7IIC).